Reading time: 6-8 minutes.

 Sharing of water has often been regarded as a source of tension and has also led to major humanitarian crises in many cases, reinstating why water is indeed a precious resource!
 In this context, neither of the nations ought to take the agreement lightly and must work towards implementing the same in the best way possible.

--This article is brought to you in collaboration with Navya Benny from National University of Advanced Studies (NUALS), Kochi.
+-This article is brought to you in collaboration with Navya Benny from National University of Advanced Legal Studies (NUALS), Kochi.